tonib/kaichronicles/README.md

     npm install
     npm run downloaddata
 ```
-This will require Node.js (any recent version), and the SVN client on your path
+This will require Node.js (any recent version), zip command and the SVN client on your path

 ### Setup web site